9_Rendering 3D Scenes

 Then the left side gets yellow vertices, the top side gets green, the bottom side gets cyan, the front side gets blue, and the back side gets magenta.

-These sides will be solid colors, so all six vertices on each side must be the same color.
+These sides will be solid colors, so each side must have the same color for each of its six vertices.

 We took advantage of the *